 The City shall continue to apply for CalHome funds and Community Development Block Grant (CDBG) funds, when eligible, to maintain the Home Rehabilitation Loan and Grant Program, which provides loans to low-income homeowners to complete health and safety repairs on owner-occupied single family homes including low-income seniors (60 years and older) households who own and occupy a home to address visible health and safety problems.
+This program has proven very effective at addressing health and safety issues in the City's mobile home housing stock.
 The City shall continue to promote the Home Rehabilitation Program on the City website, at public counters, at mobile home parks, and to income-eligible households identified through the Code Enforcement program.
 [Source: 2015-2023 Housing Element, Program 14]